A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Implementation of Decomposition-Based Predictions

-Now, let us discuss estimation of $\mu_i$ and $\mathsf{ADP}_i(C)$.
-For this, we first estimate coefficients $\theta_i$ in $V_{i,m} = \tilde X_{i,2,m}'\theta_i$, using methods in the literature of multi-index models.
+using methods in the literature of multi-index models.
 Here we assume that $V_m$ is a continuous random vector, and adopt the proposal by \cite{Ahn/Ichimura/Powell/Ruud:18:JBES} which is based on the pairwise differencing approach of \cite{Ahn/Powell:93:JOE}.
 First, we define

 The approach of \cite{Ahn/Ichimura/Powell/Ruud:18:JBES} invokes the invertibility of this system of equations so that it is assumed that there exist functions $\varphi_i$, $i=1,...,n$, such that